 - Yngol: I thought I had been tricked.
 I was reaching for my hammer when Baa’Ren-Dar and Casius started laughing.
 A few of the Legionnaires welcomed me, and then they all walked away while these two bastards continued to laugh.

-- Casius: Baa’Ren-Dar had accosted me earlier when I left my meeting with General Cassius.
+- Casius: Baa’Ren-Dar had accosted me earlier when I left my meeting with General Tullius.
 He was chatting with First Emissary Elenwen near the entrance to Castle Dour.